Skip to content

 Dashboard Usage

-• In the bottom input field, enter a data schema (comma-seperated list of properties you wish to extract)
+• Under 'Values to extract', enter a data schema (comma-separated list of properties you wish to extract)

-• Click the 'Save as a scrape recipe' button to convert the smart extraction into a regular scrape recipe, allowing you to scrape at scale using Simplescraper
+• Click 'Save as scrape recipe' to convert the extraction into a regular scrape recipe, allowing you to scrape at scale using Simplescraper

 API Usage